 Welcome to Buckland St Mary

 The Parish of Buckland St Mary is one of the largest in Somerset.
 Although the majority of the 521* inhabitants are spread over a large area, the nucleus of the village is centred around our large Victorian Church, and thriving Village School.
-The centre of the village also used to have a Post Office / General Store and Pub which are sadly now closed, however The Eagle Tavern which is situated just outside the village provides good pub food and a friendly atmosphere.
+The centre of the village also used to have a Post Office / General Store and Pub which are sadly now closed, however La Campagna (The Eagle Inn) is situated just outside the village.
 There are several other good pubs and local restaurants in the area as well as places to stay.

 The parish incorporates five small hamlets, Birchwood, Blackwater, Blindmoor, Dommett and Newtown.

 This is a very rural area and the majority of farming is dairy, there being about 2000 head of cattle in total.
 We even have a farm in the middle of the village opposite the Church.
 In addition, we also have two farms rearing pigs, and others producing eggs.